 Where: Siu Hing Hong, 17 Commissioner Street, Ferreiras Dorp, Johannesburg.

-This is Joburg’s first Chinatown and it is situated on Commissioner Street.
-There will be dancing, Chinese dragons and lions, Chinese drumming and singing and Kung Fu and Tai Chi displays.
-A variety of Chinese food will be on sale throughout the day in the Chinatown area, including at Joburg’s oldest Chinese restaurant Swallows Inn and from a variety of Chinese street food stalls.
-Events run throughout the afternoon and evening ends in a fireworks display that ends at 21:30.
-Visit this Facebook page for more information.
+At Joburg’s first Chinatown, there will be dancing Chinese dragons and lions, Chinese drumming and singing and kung fu and tai chi displays.
+A variety of Chinese food will be on sale throughout the day in the Chinatown area, including at Joburg’s oldest Chinese restaurant, Swallows Inn.
+Events run throughout the afternoon and evening and concludes with a fireworks display that ends at 21:30.
+Visit their Facebook page for more information.

 Where are you celebrating the Chinese New Year?
-Share with us down below!
+Let us know in the comments section below!